TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-helpwithoptimization.md

 * You must have an Azure account.
 * You must have either a trial registration or paid subscription for Cloudyn.
-* You must have purchased RIs in Azure or AWS.
+* You must have purchased RIs in Azure or AWS.<br>

 Refer to the tutorial [Optimize reserve instance](https://docs.microsoft.com/azure/cost-management/tutorial-optimize-reserved-instances) to learn more on :